elclanrs/jq-idealforms/README.md

 - **select:default:** Make a select required, where `default` is the value of the default option.
 - **extension:ext:** Validates file inputs.
 You can have as many `ext` as you want.
 - **equalto:name:** Must be equal to another field where `name` is the name of the field.
+- **date:format:** Must a valid date in any format.
+The default is `mm/dd/yyyy` but you can pass any format with any separator, ie. `date:yyyy-mm-dd`.
 - **ajax:** See the built-in [Ajax Extension](#ajax).

 [![TOC](http://i.imgur.com/RDbarNr.png)](#table-of-contents)